-(3) As of December 31, 2013, Mr. Gorman held 237 shares of unvested restricted stock and options to purchase an aggregate of 10,211 shares of common stock, 9,550 of which were vested.
+(2) As of December 31, 2014, Mr. Gorman held 223 shares of unvested restricted stock and options to purchase an aggregate of 13,021 shares of common stock, 12,318 of which were vested.

-(4) As of December 31, 2013, Mr. Leestma held 237 shares of unvested restricted stock and options to purchase an aggregate of 26,676 shares of common stock, 26,015 of which were vested.

-- (5) As of December 31, 2013, Mr. Soran held 237 shares of unvested restricted stock and options to purchase an aggregate of 26,676 shares of common stock, 26,015 of which were vested. - (6) As of December 31, 2013, Mr. Spencer held 237 shares of unvested restricted stock and options to purchase an aggregate of 5,316 shares of common stock, 4,655 of which were vested. - (7) As of December 31, 2013, Mr. Wehrwein held 237 shares of unvested restricted stock and options to purchase an aggregate of 21,436 shares of common stock, 20,775 of which were vested.
+- (3) As of December 31, 2014, Mr. Leestma held 223 shares of unvested restricted stock and options to purchase an aggregate of 29,486 shares of common stock, 28,783 of which were vested. - (4) As of December 31, 2014, Mr. Ramsey held 223 shares of unvested restricted stock and options to purchase an aggregate of 8,711 shares of common stock, 3,418 of which were vested. - (5) As of December 31, 2014, Mr. Smerklo held 223 shares of unvested restricted stock and options to purchase an aggregate of 7,040 shares of common stock, 3,282 of which were vested. - (6) As of December 31, 2014, Mr. Soran held 223 shares of unvested restricted stock and options to purchase an aggregate of 29,486 shares of common stock, 28,783 of which were vested. - (7) As of December 31, 2014, Mr. Wehrwein held 223 shares of unvested restricted stock and options to purchase an aggregate of 23,246 shares of common stock, 22,543 of which were vested.

-For 2013, our director compensation policy provided that each non-employee director received a stock option grant to purchase up to \$46,175 of shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director.
-The awards vest in four equal installments on the last day of each fiscal quarter with the first vesting occurring on June 30, 2013, provided the recipient remains a member of the board as of the vesting date.
+For 2014, our director compensation policy provided that each non-employee director received a stock option grant to purchase up to \$46,175 of shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director calculated as the grant date fair value of the option computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718, Stock Compensation.
+The awards vest in four equal installments on the last day of each fiscal quarter with the first vesting occurring on June 30, 2014, provided the recipient remains a member of the board as of the vesting date.
 In addition, each director receives an initial stock option grant to purchase up to \$111,000 of shares of our common stock in connection with appointment to the board calculated as the grant date fair value of the option computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718, Stock Compensation.
 All stock options granted under the policy have an exercise price equal to the fair market value of our common stock on the date of grant in accordance with our 2010 Equity Incentive Plan.

-Our director compensation policy for 2013 also provided that each non-employee director received a restricted stock grant to acquire up to \$46,175 of shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director.
-The restricted stock awards vest in four equal installments on the last day of each fiscal quarter with the first vesting occurring on June 30, 2013, provided the recipient remains a member of the board as of the vesting date.
+Our director compensation policy for 2014 also provided that each non-employee director received a restricted stock grant of \$46,175 of shares of our common stock on the date of the annual meeting of stockholders at which the director was elected to the board or continued to serve as a director calculated as the grant date fair value of the option computed in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718, Stock Compensation.
+The restricted stock awards vest in four equal installments on the last day of each fiscal quarter with the first vesting occurring on June 30, 2014, provided the recipient remains a member of the board as of the vesting date.
 We also reimbursed our directors for out-of-pocket expenses incurred in connection with attending our board and committee meetings.